fermi-ad/xilinx-docker/recipes/base-images/ubuntu-18.04.1/README.md

 ### Build script configuration
 - For Linux Hosts, see the file:
 	- __./include/configuration.sh__
-- For Windows 10 Hosts, see the file:
-	- __./include/configuration.ps1__

 ### For building on a Linux Host under the BASH Shell:
 - Execute the command: